Price range: $37.95 through $42.95

 Description

-The Ed’s Crazy Crab™ is made using plant tissue from the original tree and attaching it to the new roots.
-This process essentially gives you an identical tree to the one you see in the pictures and description.
+Ed’s Crazy Crab™ is made by taking plant tissue from the original tree and attaching it to the new roots.
+This process essentially gives you an identical tree to the one in the pictures and description.

 TREE SIZE